dusty-nv/jetson-inference/docs/imagenet-example.md

 	}
 ```

-If desired, you can load the AlexNet model instead by calling `imageNet::Create(imageNet::ALEXNET)`.
+If desired, you can load the AlexNet model instead of GoogleNet by calling `imageNet::Create(imageNet::ALEXNET)`.

 The AlexNet model is also trained on the same 1000 classes of objects from ILSVRC12.

 #### Classifying the Image